 It had been raining, and I took this photo in my yard, in sepia.
 An earthy look, right?

-Brown river water swirling round a tree trunk – the Martha Brae in Trelawny.
+Brown river water after rains swirling round a tree trunk – the Martha Brae in Trelawny.

 Open burning like this (in Naggo Head, St. Catherine) is actually illegal, but it goes on in so many places, unfortunately.

 Foaming seawater meets the earth on the Palisadoes beach near Kingston.